Dazurashi/hundred-days-of-code/README.md

 ## Day 8
 ### Caesar Cipher
 Program uses Caesar cipher to encode message.
 Use can also decode messages if they know the given shift.

+## Day 9
+### Secret Auction
+Secret auction is an auction where bidders can't see the bids of others.
+In the end the person who's bid was highest wins the item.